 The penalties for an assault charge can vary, depending upon factors such as the severity of injury, the use of a weapon during the altercation, and the status of the injured party.
 Since assault is considered a violent crime, NJ prosecutors often seek to impose the harshest possible punishments.
 In addition to prison time and heavy fines, the penalties for an assault conviction can include probation with requirements to attend anger management counseling and payment of restitution to the victim for medical bills.

 Under certain circumstances, you could face enhanced penalties.
 If the victim was a police officer, a firefighter, an EMS provider or a school official, the charge can be elevated and the offender may face more severe penalties.
 Moreover, when an assault charge stems from a domestic violence incident, you could face additional repercussions, such as a restraining order.
 If the assault was committed during the commission of some other criminal act, such as robbery, the offender may face additional charges.

 Assault Defense Attorney Fights Your Criminal Charges in Atlantic City

 An assault charge can be life-altering if you are convicted and labeled a “violent offender.”
 It is important to act quickly and speak with a lawyer as soon as possible because evidence will need to be preserved.
 Additionally, your lawyer will need time to contact and interview witnesses.

-John W. Tumelty is an aggressive criminal defense attorney who knows what it takes to win in Atlantic City courtrooms; he has successfully defended clients against charges of assault, robbery, and homicide throughout NJ.
+Attorney John W. Tumelty is an aggressive criminal defense attorney who knows what it takes to win in Atlantic City courtrooms; he has successfully defended clients against charges of assault, robbery, and homicide throughout NJ.
 Mr. Tumelty is a former prosecutor and will assist you during all stages of your case, from initial bail hearings to trial, if necessary.
-Call or email him today to schedule a free consultation at one of the firm’s offices in Marmora and Somers Point, NJ.
+Call or email him today to schedule a free consultation at one of the firm’s offices in Atlantic City or Marmora, NJ.
+Available 24/7.